Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 In-Room Workout Gear

-Many people who sign up to be included in AquaClass are fitness-focused.
+Many people who sign up for AquaClass are wellness-focused.
 As such, Celebrity accommodates their fitness-forward lifestyle by providing a menu of workout gear that they can have in their room.

 This was delivered to our stateroom on our first day aboard the ship.
-You can choose from various things like a kettlebell, yoga mat, yoga block, strengthening equipment, and a meditation pack.
+You can choose from things like a kettlebell, a yoga mat, a yoga block, strengthening equipment, and a meditation pack.

 Guests of AquaClass and Aqua Sky Suites can take advantage of this perk.